Automattic/super-cool-ad-inserter-plugin/docs/display-settings.md

 ## Manual Ad Placement

-You can override automatic placement of ads by inserting shortcodes in the body of the post wherever you want the ads placed.
+You can override automatic placement of ads by inserting ad placements in the body of the post, wherever you want the ads placed.
 Sites using Gutenberg may use blocks; all WordPress sites may use shortcodes.

 ### Blocks